Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 ## <a name="perception-camera">Perception Camera</a>

 <details>
-  <summary><strong>Q:</strong> What is the relationship between the Scenario's lifecycle properties (Iterations and Frames per Iteration) in conjunction with the Perception Camera's timing properties (Simulation Delta Time, Start at Frame, and Frames Between Captures). </summary>
+  <summary><strong>Q: What is the relationship between the Scenario's lifecycle properties (Iterations and Frames per Iteration) in conjunction with the Perception Camera's timing properties (Simulation Delta Time, Start at Frame, and Frames Between Captures). </summary>

 ---
 Each Iteration of the Scenario resets the Perception Camera's timing variables.
 Thus, you can think of each Iteration of the Scenario as one separate Perception Camera sequence, in which the camera's internal timing properties come into play.
 For instance, if you have 10 `Frames Per Iteration` on your Scenario, and your Perception Camera's `Start at Frame` value is set to 8, you will get two captures from the camera at the 9th and 10th frames of each Iteration (note that `Start at Frame` starts from 0).
 Similarly, you can use the `Frames Between Captures` to introduce intervals between captures.
 A value of 0 leads to all frames being captured.